Hamer language

 Hamer or Hamer-Banna (Hamer: hámar aapó) is a language within the South Omotic branch of the Afroasiatic language family.
 It is spoken primarily in southern Ethiopia by the Hamar people, Banna people, and by speakers of Karo.

 There is a pidginized variety in local use.

 Phonology

 Consonants

+There are 26 consonant phonemes in Hamar language.
 Hamer has six places of articulation for consonants, and eleven manners of articulation, though the system is not entirely orthogonal.

+There are sounds in the Hamar language are noteworthy because they represent uncommon phonetic features not found in many languages: